 We understand we have an important role in protecting our environment and communities for not only today but also for tomorrow.
 That is why our corporate social responsibility extends across our organization.

 We believe our long-term success depends on the consistent value we deliver to our customers, employees, suppliers, shareholders, and all stakeholders.
 From strategy to operations, we are committed to sustainability by operating responsibly to safeguard and improve society’s quality of life.

-At Sterling, our employees work together every day to keep each other safe, protect our environment, and deliver on our business goals for the benefit of all stakeholders.
-Overall, our ongoing goal is for Sterling to be a place where are employees can grow professionally and are proud to work.
+At Sterling, our employees are our most valuable resource.
+Each and every day we work together to keep each other safe, protect our environment, and deliver on our business goals for the benefit of all stakeholders.
+Overall, our ongoing goal is for Sterling to be a place where our employees can grow professionally and are proud to work.

 Employee Health and Well-Being

 The Human Resources (HR) team manages employee benefits and services.
 The HR function operates at the corporate and business unit level providing continuity between our business units.
 Sterling’s CFO has oversight of the HR efforts to help ensure employees’ interests are prioritized.

 Sterling is committed to competitive wages, benefits and investment in the professional growth and development of our employees.

 To ensure our offerings remain relevant and evolve to best meet the needs of our workforce, we benchmark components annually against industry peers and companies of similar size.

 The benefits we offer to our non-union employees include: